MicrosoftDocs/dynamics365smb-docs/business-central/finance-set-up-invoice-rounding.md

 3. Depending on whether you use VAT or sales tax, in the **Tax Prod.
 Posting Group** or **VAT Prod.
 Posting Group** fields, choose a posting group for rounded amounts.
 You may want to set up a new group code to use for invoice rounding.
 4. Leave the **Gen. Posting Type**, and either the **Tax Bus.
 Posting Group** or **VAT Bus.
 Posting Group** fields blank. <!-- Why do we say to leave these blank, when there are a lot of other fields we also leave blank but don't mention? -->

-Now you can assign the invoice rounding account to posting groups in the **Vendor Posting Groups** page.  <!-- Why only the vendor posting groups? -->
+Now you can assign the invoice rounding account to posting groups on the **Vendor Posting Groups** page.  <!-- Why only the vendor posting groups? -->

 ## Set up rounding for foreign and local currencies
 Before you can use the automatic invoice rounding function, you must set up rounding rules for foreign and local currencies.